Estafet-LTD/StackinaBox/OCP/ocp-setup.md

 ```

-* add hosts file to /etc/ansible (default location) - example file is in this github repo
+* add hosts file to /etc/ansible (default location) - example file is in this github folder

 * Run prerequisites playbook (assumes hosts file is in default location)